nandhinigurumoorthyy/Recipes_App/README.md

 - Install **Node.js**
 - Install **MongoDB** and ensure the MongoDB service is running.
 - Install **Postman** for API testing.

-## MongoDB Overview
-MongoDB is a NoSQL database that stores data in flexible, JSON-like documents.
-It uses the following components:
-- **Database**: A container for collections.
-- **Collection**: A container for documents.
-- **Document**: A record with key-value pairs.

 ---